 Your Financial Need is the Cost of Attendance minus your ability to pay that cost.
-The Expected Family Contribution (EFC) is an estimate of your ability to pay your costs.
-The EFC is calculated based on your family’s financial circumstances, as reported on your financial aid application each year.
+Your family contribution is an estimate of your ability to pay your costs.
+The family contribution is calculated based on your family’s financial circumstances, as reported on your financial aid application each year.

 What costs does financial aid cover?

 Financial aid is awarded to supplement your family’s ability to pay for college.
 Your financial aid will cover the difference between the cost of attendance and your family contribution.
 Financial aid might include scholarships, grants, loans, and part-time student employment (e.g., work-study).